nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/2GenTutorialStyle.md

     ```
 ```

-We are also using this tabbed format for "Learning Objectives" and "Prerequisites".
+We are also using this tabbed format for "Prerequisites" and "Tutorial Resources".
 This format helps to declutter the front matter so there are fewer admonition boxes:

 ```
-=== "Learning Objectives"

-    Learning objectives for the lesson

 === "Prerequisites"

     Specify tutorial prerequisites (e.g., experience level, OS system, software installations)

+=== "Tutorial Resources"

+    e.g., cheat sheets, example scripts
 ```

 **4. Hyperlink syntax**